yatink/aoc20/README.md

 **Advent of Code 2020**

-My attempt at solving advent of code in Elixir
+My attempt at solving advent of code in Elixir.
+But, sometimes I revert to python.

 ## Installation